coq/coq/doc/sphinx/user-extensions/syntax-extensions.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Mixing different symbolic notations in the same text may cause serious
 parsing ambiguity.
-To deal with the ambiguity of notations, Coq uses
+To deal with the ambiguity of notations, Rocq uses
 precedence levels ranging from 0 to 100 (plus one extra level numbered
 200) and associativity rules.